qinxuye/CodeCracking/CodeJam/CaptainHammer/README.md

 Piloting the Hamjet is a not a job for your typical, meek-bodied superhero.
 That's why the Hamjet belongs to Captain Hammer, who is himself impervious to harm.
 The G-forces that the pilot endures when taking a trip in the Hamjet are legen-dary.

-The Hamjet takes off at an angle of ¦È degrees up and a speed of V meters per second.
+The Hamjet takes off at an angle of \theta degrees up and a speed of V meters per second.
 V is a fixed value that is determined by the awesome power of the Hamjet engine and the capacity of its fuel tank.
 The destination is D meters away.
-Your job is to program the Hamjet's computer to calculate ¦È given V and D.
+Your job is to program the Hamjet's computer to calculate \theta given V and D.

 Fortunately, the Hamjet's Wondeflonium hull is impervious to air friction.
 Even more fortunately, the Hamjet doesn't fly too far or too high, so you can assume that the Earth is flat, and that the acceleration due to gravity is a constant 9.8 m/s2 down.